Structuring Equipment Financing: Lease Accounting Rules, Bundling Services and Software, UCC and Bankruptcy Treatment

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will examine important new developments in equipment financing, including the implementation of lease accounting standards and bundled lease structures which include service components.
+This CLE course will examine important new developments in equipment financing, including the implementation of lease accounting standards and bundled lease structures which include service components.
 The panel will also discuss recent case law regarding "true lease" categorization, damages and other issues, and how tax reform might affect tax treatment of equipment leases.

 - Equipment finance: standard lease structures